franciscop/fetch/readme.md

 ### Body

-The `body` can be a string, a FormData instance or a plain object.
+The `body` can be a string, a plain object|array or a FormData instance.
 If it's an object, it'll be stringified and the header `application/json` will be added.
 Otherwise it'll be sent as plain text:

 ```js
 import api from 'api';